 Will you be paid to fly your drone?

 Note: We have reached out to the FAA to clarify whether or not you can post your fun video on YouTube and receive monetization payments.
 We’ll update when we have word.
 Selling your photos or videos on sales platforms such as Shutterstock is considered direct compensation for your flight, you’ll need your Part 107 commercial drone license to do this legally.
+We’re also seeking official word on whether or not you need your remote pilot certificate in order to operate a racing drone, more on that later.

 The Part 107 test, to achieve your FAA Remote Pilot Certificate with a sUAS rating, will be the focus on a lot of our content this year.
 While we build our own suite of pilot training resources, including study material for the test, we’ve decided to partner with a reputable training company.